Life insurance for diabetics – lower rates, tips for Type 1, Type 2 diabetes

 As a person with diabetes, finding a life insurance policy can be tricky, but it is not impossible.
 Many patients with well-maintained diabetes actually qualify for fully underwritten policies, with greater coverage and lower premiums.
 For those that don’t qualify, no medical life insurance is also a reliable option for diabetics, though premiums will be higher.

-As one of the almost 2.5-million Canadians with diabetes, you may have hit some stumbling blocks or even brick walls on your search for insurance for any kind.
-Getting life insurance when you are diabetic can be a little less straight-forward than for those without it.
+As one of the almost 2.5-million Canadians with diabetes, you may have hit some stumbling blocks or even brick walls on your search for insurance of any kind.
+Getting life insurance when you are diabetic can be a little less straightforward than for those without it.
 But, it is possible to obtain life insurance for diabetics, and maybe less expensive than you assumed.

 Why does diabetes affect insurance rates?

 Diabetes is a disease that affects how your body uses and produces insulin, a hormone produced by your pancreas.

 As you no doubt know – there are multiple types of diabetes: